tungnt1203/shiba_faker/README.md

 # ShibaFaker

 ShibaFaker is a Ruby gem that generates realistic fake data for your ActiveRecord models using AI.
-It leverages OpenAI's GPT models to create contextually appropriate data for your database, making it perfect for development, testing, and demonstration purposes.
+It leverages AI models like OpenAI's GPT and Google's Gemini to create contextually appropriate data for your database, making it perfect for development, testing, and demonstration purposes.

 ## Features

 - Generate realistic fake data for any ActiveRecord model
 - Automatically respect model relationships and foreign key constraints
+- Smart schema analysis that understands validations, enums, and other constraints
 - Batch processing for efficient data creation
-- Configurable AI provider (currently supports OpenAI)
+- Configurable AI providers (currently supports OpenAI and Gemini)
+- Modular architecture for easy extension
 - Simple API for easy integration into existing projects

 ## Installation